Annemarie Bolduc

 PREPARATION: Rim a highball glass (or any cocktail glass you like) with the juice from a lemon wedge.

-Spread some celery salt in a saucer plate and rub the glass rim.
+Spread some celery salt on a saucer plate and rub the glass rim.

-Add few cubes of ice, the vodka and fill up with the clamato (or tomato) juice.
+Add a few ice cubes and vodka (or gin), and fill up with the clamato (or tomato) juice.

 Add Tabasco, Worcestershire sauce and some lemon juice.